 To determine the karat gold used in a piece of jewelry, check its markings, also called its hallmark.
-This is usually found on the inside of the shank or the riverside side of a pendant, earring or bracelet.
+This is usually found on the inside of the shank or the underside side of a pendant, earring or bracelet.
 The traditional hallmark uses the gold purity percentage.
 Modern hallmarks are simply stamped with the karat weight.

 The color of gold is determined by two factors, the type of metal alloys included and the percentage of each metal alloy.

 - Yellow Gold: pure gold mixed with a little silver and copper for a warm look

 - White Gold: pure gold is combined with palladium and silver or with nickel, copper and zinc.
 Rhodium plating improves whiteness and durability.

 White gold is the sturdiest of the colored golds, which is why it’s frequently used in prongs in diamond settings.

 - Rose Gold: pure gold plus copper.
 The more copper, the redder the metal.

 - Green Gold: yellowish green in appearance, pure gold plus silver